LFSCamargo/LFSCamargo/README.md

 ## I'm a Software Engineer from Brazil working with software since 2014

-Currently working as a Tech Lead at Hackachain
+Currently Working and Building @FuelLabs!

 I'm passionate about Javascript, Elxir, GO, React, React Native, NodeJS and also taking a look at flutter